 Deep understanding is the strategic foundation for communicating with your target audience.
-We believe the key to thorough understanding resides in uncovering insights in three main areas that we describe as The Three Agendas: Business, Creative, and Audience.
+We believe the key to thorough understanding resides in uncovering insights in three main areas that we compare to the lines of a suspension bridge each bringing needed tension—Business, Creative, and Audience.
 First and foremost, you must empathize with the people behind the buying decisions you aim to influence.
 How can you connect your technology to their daily life and enlist them in your mission?
 What are the mindsets that motivate them to engage with your brand?

 People don’t buy technology simply because it checks the boxes of speeds and features.
 We invest because products are a joy to use, make life more convenient, make us money, or save us money.
 If you are sure to ask questions, listen, and pursue knowledge before making any creative choices, your tactics will be firmly rooted in a substantiated vision.

 Principle #2: Give Form to Vision

 The insights you identified through research and discovery will allow you to synthesize creative form that connects with your audience on a visceral level.
 Creating emotional bonds and inspiring enthusiasm through classic storytelling methods certainly aren’t new concepts.
 For generations, from folklore to screenwriting, people have connected by embedding meaning into their communication through honest, relatable, intriguing stories.
 These stories move people and are shared because they follow a time-tested arc.